tdavis/django-publish/docs/install.rst

 .. topic:: PUBLISH_FIELD_DEFAULTS

    Allows you to define default values for arbitrary fields.
+This should be a dictionary of the form ``{ tag: value, ... }``.
 See :ref:`available-tags` for what can be defined.